 Losing your hearing may seem like a part of

-That's why if you think your loved one has hearing loss, it's important they take action as soon as possible.
-Ignoring the signs can affect more than just their ability to hear.
-It can also affect their confidence, relationships and self-esteem.
+That's why if you think you have hearing loss, it's important you take action as soon as possible.
+Ignoring the signs may affect more than just your ability to hear.
+It may also affect your confidence, your relationships

-There are options for hearing loss that can help your loved one regain what they've been missing.
+There are solutions for hearing loss that may help your loved one regain what they've been missing.

 What is the first step to helping a loved one?

 People with hearing loss often say they feel alone.
 It's hard for them, but it's also hard for the people who love them.
 Watching someone close to you shut themselves off from the world can be heartbreaking.
-Don't let this happen.
+It doesn't have to be this way.

-Other options, such as cochlear implants or bone conduction implants, can help them get back to the life they love.
+Other options, such as cochlear implants or bone conduction implants, may help them get back to the life they love.

-The first step is to find a hearing health professional who can talk to your loved one, test their hearing and help them find the right solution for their needs.
+The first step is to find an audiologist who specialises in all types of hearing solutions, including hearing implants.
+They can talk to your loved one, test their hearing and help them find the right solution for their needs.